clivelo/clivelo.github.io/_posts/2022-12-15-python-generator-and-yield-statement-are-neat.md

 large_list = (i ** 2 for i in range(100000000000))
 ```

 With this expression, the values of `i ** 2` are not *generated* yet (i.e., the individual values are not stored in memory).
-When you need to iterate over `i`, you can extract the values one-by-one by either looping over the generator or using `next()`.
+When you need to iterate over `i`, you can extract the values one by one by either looping over the generator or using `next()`.

 ```python
 # Option 1: Looping over the generator